On the Addressability Problem on CSS Codes: Background

 Conversely, if $LI(C)L^\dagger\subseteq I(C)$ for an operator $L$, then for any $s\in I(C)$, there is $s'\in I(C)$ such that $sL=Ls'$, so $sL\ket{\psi}=Ls'\ket{\psi}=L\ket{\psi}$ for any $\ket{\psi}\in\Code$.
 Since the stabilizers for the code are included in $I(C)$, this implies $L\ket{\psi}\in\Code$, so $L$ is a logical operator.

 \end{proof}

-The \emph{normalizer} of a group $G$ contained in a group $E$ is the set of all $h$ such that $hGh^{-1}\subseteq G$, and is denoted $N_E(G)$ or just $N(G)$ if $E$ is clear from context.
+The \emph{normalizer} of a group $G$ contained in a group $E$ is the set of all $h\in E$ such that $hGh^{-1}\subseteq G$, and is denoted $N_E(G)$ or just $N(G)$ if $E$ is clear from context.

-For a stabilizer code, $N_{\mathcal{P}_n}(S)$ contains all logical Pauli operators on the code.
-More precisely for CSS codes, $N_{\mathcal{P}_n}(S_X)$ are all logical Pauli-$Z$ operators and $N_{\mathcal{P}_n}(S_Z)$ are all logical Pauli-$X$ operators.
-Quotienting by the stabilizer gives distinct logical Pauli operators as cosets of this space.
+For a stabilizer code, $N_{\mathcal{P}_n}(\mathcal{S})$ contains all logical Pauli operators on the code.
+More precisely for CSS codes, $N_{\mathcal{P}_n}(\mathcal{S}_X)$ are all the combinations of $X$ operators and logical Pauli-$Z$ operators, and $N_{\mathcal{P}_n}(\mathcal{S}_Z)$ are all the combinations of $Z$ operators and logical Pauli-$X$ operators.
+Quotienting by the stabilizers gives distinct logical Pauli operators as cosets of this space.

-Since $N(S_X)$ are Pauli-$Z$ strings, we can let each coset of $N(S_X)/S_Z$ to be a logical $Z$ operator, and similarly for $N(S_Z)/S_X$.
-This allows us to easily reason about the logical qubits and logical gates; for example, it tells us that the number of logical qubits is $n-s_z-s_x$ where $s_z=\dim(\Code_Z)=\text{rank}(H_z)$ is the number of generators of $S_Z$, and similarly for $s_x$.